mangushev/inventory_management/README.md

 # inventory_management

-This is implementing few papers about supply chain from the same authors
+This code implements few papers about supply chain from the same authors

 1. Scalable multi-product inventory control with lead time constraints using reinforcement learning